 So use big words in your content.
 They are a great way to express specific ideas.
-But make sure that you give enough contextual clues that people will know what they mean, without having to go to dictionary.com.
+But make sure that you give enough contextual clues so that people will know what they mean, without having to go to dictionary.com.

 Lesson 11: Don’t be afraid to target a specific customer type.

 I love Inigo.
-The book provides more insight into his character, gives us an overview of his quest for revenge on Count Rugen.
-How he studied the sword for years, training under different masters, so when he found the six fingered man he would be ready.
+The book provides more insight into his character, and gives us an overview of his quest for revenge on Count Rugen.
+How he studied the sword for years, training under different masters, so when he found the six-fingered man he would be ready.
 He would look at him and say, “Hello.
 My Name is Inigo Montaya.
 You Killed My Father.
 Prepare to Die.”
 That’s my second favorite poem.

 What does that have to do with content?
 Know who you want to go after, target them, do all that you can to slay them (and by that I mean get them to convert).

 That’s the syllabus for the Princess Bride Content Course.
 Check back in the coming weeks for Lesson 1.
 I’d love to hear your thoughts in the comments.